carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 Graduation to the mono-repo would follow existing processes and standards for becoming a first-class part of the monorepo.
 Similarly, an incubating project may be eventually retired, but no process has been established for that yet.
-If and when this comes up, please start an RFC discussion on llvm-dev.
+If and when this comes up, please start an RFC discussion on the `LLVM Discourse forums`_.

-This process is very new - please expect the details to change, it is always safe to ask on the `llvm-dev mailing list`_ about this.
+This process is very new - please expect the details to change, it is always safe to ask on the `LLVM Discourse forums`_ about this.

 Suggested disclaimer for the project README and the main project web page: